Smashing Conventional Wisdom Part 1

 There could be a whole web site devoted to false conventional food wisdom.
 The most significant myth was busted when I found out that grains are not nutritious enough to bother eating.
 That grains are third world nutrition.
 They will keep you alive but not let you thrive.
 "Heart healthy whole grains" are part of a government sanctioned food group that makes me fat and sick.
 How about the food pyramid?
 Was it created to nurture grain and U.S. agricultural interests?
 I have no idea but the food pyramid, or plate, whatever it has morphed into, with its high grain recommendation is completely disregarded in our house.

 Other food myths include pasteurization being harmless and necessary for fresh local milk.
 I am not totally dissing pasteurization, the story of its discovery and the impact it has had on society is fascinating. read about it here.
 But I want raw cow's milk and I can't get it because conventional wisdom demonized unpasteurized milk and now there are laws 'protecting me' from it.
 I have discovered that high fiber cereal is bad for you.
 It was hard to learn that because I was entrenched in the marketing on that one.
 It hurt to accept the high fiber cereal information.
 I remember the first time I ever ate a bowl of high fiber cereal.
 A very memorable day.
 I had, at one time, considered it the pinnacle of healthful eating.
 But, because it contains gluten I had no qualms about cutting it out of my diet.
+There is a great discussion of fiber in Sarah Ballantyne's book The Paleo Approach.

 For the autoimmune protocol of the paleo diet, the initial elimination period cuts eggs, especially egg whites.
 Learning about eggs made me change my perception of eggs.
 I now think of egg whites as a placenta.
 One that traps all the commercial chicken feed and chemicals (and rat poop) the hen digested and prevents all the waste from reaching the baby, the yolk.
 There is also no fat in the white.
 It is not the best part of the egg.